 - 1 tablespoon baking powder

-- 1 ½ teaspoons of salt
+- 1 ½ teaspoon of salt

-- 12 tablespoons (1 ½ sticks) cold unsalted butter, diced
+- 12 tablespoons 1 ½ sticks cold unsalted butter, diced

-- 1/2 cup very cold milk
+- ½ cup + 1 tablespoon very cold milk

 - 1 cup grated extra-sharp Cheddar

-- 1/2 cup finely chopped pepperoni
+- ½ cup finely chopped pepperoni

-- Preheat oven to 425F.
+- Preheat the oven to 425F.
 Line a large baking sheet with parchment paper.